Triple-T/gradle-play-publisher/README.md

 Run `./gradlew publishProducts`.

 Manually setting up in-app purchase files is not recommended.
-[Bootstrap them instead](#quickstart).
+[Bootstrap them instead](#quickstart) with `./gradlew bootstrap --products`.

 ## Advanced topics

 ### Using CLI options

-All configuration options available in the `play` block are also available as CLI options so you don't have to update your build file.
+All configuration options available in the `play` block are also available as CLI options so you don't have to update your build file when making one-time changes.
 For example, to configure `play.track` on demand, use the `--track` option. `camelCase` options are converted to `kebab-case` ones.

 To get a list of options and their quick documentation, use `./gradlew help --task [task]` where `task` is something like `publishBundle`.